 Kaitlin received her Ph.D. in integrative biology from UC Berkeley, an M.S. in geology from Ohio University and her B.S. in biology from George Washington University.
 She coordinates the i-STEM summer institute programs that provide professional development for educators throughout Idaho.
 She also supports STEM AC with grant writing and fundraising.
 In her free time she enjoys doing research as a curator of paleontology at the Orma J. Smith Museum of Natural History and sharing her passion for paleontology and natural history with others.

 Heather Lee is a longtime early childhood educator and advocate who has worn many hats over the years, including teacher, director of a nationally accredited program, classroom assessor, teacher mentor, and owner of a STEM preschool.
-Currently, she is pursuing an M.Ed in Early and Special Education at Boise State University and a graduate certificate in Early Childhood Technology at Tufts University.
-Her passion for early STEM grew out of her commitment to providing enrichment for her four daughters through homeschooling, volunteering in their charter school classrooms, and running her own STEM preschool.
-She joined STEM Action Center in 2017.
+She holds an M.Ed in Early and Special Education from Boise State University and a graduate certificate in Early Childhood Technology from Tufts University.
+Her passion for early STEM grew out of her commitment to providing enrichment for her four daughters and their friends.
+Heather currently serves as the director of the Boise State University Children's Center.
+She joined the Idaho STEM Action Center in 2017.

 Joanna is a development professional with a background in supporting the goals of small businesses, non-profits, tribal entities and local governments.
 She leads the Foundation’s fundraising and grant writing functions to support STEM AC programs.
 Joanna has a BA in Business Administration and International Business with a minor in Spanish Literature from Portland State University.
 A native to the Pacific Northwest, Joanna has lived with her family in Idaho for nearly 20 years where she participates in various advisory boards, and enjoys skiing, trail running and camping.